How Epoxy Foundation Crack Injection Works

 - What caused the crack?
 (Settlement, lateral pressure, shrinkage, thermal)

 Active cracks and wet cracks are not candidates for standard epoxy injection.
+For pricing by crack type and repair method, see the foundation crack repair cost guide.

 Step 2: Surface Preparation